-With Thanksgiving just a week away, businesses throughout the country are ramping up for what should be a memorable start to the holiday shopping season.
+With Thanksgiving nearly here, businesses throughout the country are ramping up for what should be a memorable start to the holiday shopping season.

-While the big-name retails are focused on Black Friday and fighting over which store can offer a more outrageous discount or whether to open at 11:59 p.m. or 12:01 a.m. — small businesses have their sights set on Small Business Saturday.
+While the big-name retailers are focused on Black Friday and fighting over which store can offer a more outrageous discount or whether to open at 11:59 p.m. or 12:01 a.m. — small businesses have their sights set on Small Business Saturday.

-And this year, Small Business Saturday should be bigger than ever — with small businesses expected to see between 20-40% of total sales for the year between November and the end of December.
+And this year, Small Business Saturday should be bigger than ever — with small businesses expected to see between 20-40% of total sales for the year take place between the months of November and December.

-That’s why for this week’s Ask an Expert, we decided to take another look at Small Business Saturday and let you — the small business owner — know exactly what you need to do before the big day.
+That’s why we decided to take another look at Small Business Saturday and let you — the small business owner — know exactly what you need to do before the big day.

 The first thing to remember is that it’s really not too late.
-Small Business Saturday is the Saturday after Thanksgiving —so it’s about a week and a half away from today—but it’s really not too late to do a promotion.
+Small Business Saturday is the Saturday after Thanksgiving, and up until that day, it’s really not too late to do a promotion.
 Even if you haven’t been planning things out weeks in advance, you still have time to get something together.

 If you’re a Constant Contact customer, we have great templates that you can throw a promotion into.
-The templates are there, it’s branded for Small Business Saturday — so come up with a great offer, come up with some content to put in there, and send it to your list.
+The templates are readily available in your account and branded for Small Business Saturday — so come up with a great offer, come up with some content to put in there, and send it to your list.

 It’s really a great time to do it because right now everyone is talking about Black Friday and starting to get their shopping plans together for what should be a crazy shopping weekend.

-Also, if you send something out this week or early next week right before the holiday, maybe there’s a chance people will be talking about you when they’re together with family or talking about what they have planned for the weekend.
-You have the chance to offer people a much more enjoyable shopping experience than they’re going to get on Black Friday.
+Also, if you send something out right before the Thanksgiving holiday, there’s a chance that people will be talking about your business when they’re gathered together and mapping out their holiday shopping plans.
+Take this opportunity to offer people a much more enjoyable shopping experience than they’re likely to get on Black Friday.

-And it’s a great opportunity for your social media.
-So right now, even if you don’t have anything specifically planned out yet, throw a question out there on Facebook and see, “Is anyone thinking about Small Business Saturday?”
-Or “Are you interested in Small Business Saturday?
-Are you planning to shop local?”
+And it’s a great opportunity for your social media marketing as well.
+So right now, even if you don’t have anything specifically planned out yet, throw a question out there on Facebook and see; “Is anyone thinking about Small Business Saturday?” or “Are you interested in Small Business Saturday?
+Are you planning to shop local?”.

-Maybe you’ll get a response from people and maybe you won’t, but it’s a great chance to start to get people talking about it to drive some good business to your store.
+Maybe you’ll get a response from people and maybe you won’t, but it’s a great opportunity to start getting people to talk about it, and to drive some good business to your store.

-I was actually talking to a business owner recently and she told me that every year they do a holiday event and have refreshments out and right on the same table—where they have cheese and wine samples— they have their email list for people to sign up.
-That’s great!
-They’re offering you something you’re going to really like and chances are you’ll want to join that list.
+I was actually talking to a business owner recently and she told me that every year they do a holiday event and have refreshments out and right on the same table, where they have cheese and wine samples, they have their email sign-up sheet.
+Which is great!
+They’re offering you something you’re going to really like and chances are, you’ll want to join that list.

 There are other things you can do as well.
 You could print out a copy of your email newsletter and have it there for people to take and go.
 So, not only are they going to sign up for your list but they’re going to be able to see exactly what you have to offer, which will get them excited about what you’re going to be sending in the future.

 And finally, it’s a great chance to promote anything you have going on after that day.
 Small Business Saturday is really only the start of the holiday shopping season for most small businesses.
-So, any events or future sales you might have—start to get people excited and talking about that stuff.
+Use Small Business Saturday to start getting people excited and talking about any events, or future sales, you might have planned.

-So, take advantage of having all those people there.
-Get them to join your list, get them to find you on Facebook or Twitter, and make sure to stay in contact so you can get people excited about sharing the shopping season with you.
+Make sure to take advantage of having all those people there.
+Get them to join your list, let them know how to find you on Facebook or Twitter, or any other social media platform you’re on.
+Don’t be afraid to ask them for a good review on Yelp, and suggest they follow you on social media for updates on new inventory, special events or whatever else you may have going on.
+Once they’ve signed up to get more information from you, make sure to stay in touch; send out regular emails, and post to social media on a consistent schedule, so you can keep people excited about sharing the shopping season with you.

-You want to get that contact information in there while its fresh in your mind, so when you’re planning out your next email—hopefully it’s something in December before the end of the shopping season—you can reach out to them again and say, “Hey it was great to see everyone at Small Business Saturday, hope to see you again.”
-And again, it’s just another opportunity to come up with another offer or make another day.
-You know, Small Business Saturday is a big event, but you can hold an event of your own to get people really excited and thinking ahead.
+No matter how you gather new contact information, you want to get that contact information in there right away, so you stay top-of-mind by reaching out to them again to say, “Thank you” and “It was great to see everyone at Small Business Saturday, hope to see you again.”
+And again, it’s another opportunity to come up with an additional offer, or to create another special shopping day at your store.
+Small Business Saturday is a big event, but you can always hold an event of your own to get people excited about the season — and shopping at your store.

-And again, the biggest thing is to just stay in contact so you can turn one great day of sales into an event that can really help you grow throughout the entire year.
+The biggest thing is to stay in contact so you can turn one great day of sales into an event that can really help you grow throughout the entire year.

-Get the most of the holiday shopping season
+Get the most out of the holiday shopping season

-Remember, Small Business Saturday is just the start of what should be a memorable holiday shopping season.
-It’s a chance for you to get your business on your customers’ to-do list and to get people coming back and talking about your business throughout the entire year.
+Small Business Saturday is just the start of what should be a memorable holiday shopping season.
+When you do it right, you’ll get your business on your customers’ to-do list, and get people coming back to, and talking about, your business throughout the entire year.